BioPAX/Paxtools/README.md

 `JDK_JAVA_OPTIONS="--add-opens java.base/java.lang=ALL-UNNAMED --add-opens java.base/java.lang.reflect=ALL-UNNAMED"`

  - `-Dpaxtools.model.safeset=list` for read-only BioPAX models/apps, which should consume less RAM.
- - `-Dpaxtools.normalizer.use-latest-registry=true` (if using Normalizer/Resolver) to use the latest registry.json from bioregistry.io
+ - `-Dpaxtools.normalizer.use-latest-registry=true` (if using Normalizer/Resolver) to use the latest registry.json from bioregistry.io.
+ - `-Dpaxtools.core.use-latest-genenames=true` for the HGNC utility class use id mapping data from genenames.org instead of built-in older file.

 If you have [homebrew](http://brew.sh/) installed on your system (Mac OS X), you can install the latest release of Paxtools via the following brew command (could be old version):